IDPros/anno-biblio/README.md

 3. Tweak the formatting

-4. Generate the contrib-cites map programatically.

-5. Copy edit the existing text
+4. Copy edit the existing text

-6. Get some better photos
+5. Get some better photos